BillotP/delegationz/README.md

 - ~~In the specifiction requirements, the `delegator` field has been mapped from `"newDelegate": { "address":"..."}` with no confidence in the fact that `newDelegate` is the asked `delegator`.~~ (Tss .. those developers who can't read the specifications...)

-- Regarding the delegator field, it could sometimes be empty .. 🤷
+- ~~Regarding the delegator field, it could sometimes be empty .. 🤷~~ ...

+- Should have spent some more time reading [tzkt blog](https://baking-bad.org/blog/tag/TzKT/) and more precisely [this subject](https://baking-bad.org/blog/2020/07/29/tezos-explorer-api-tzkt-how-often-to-make-requests/)